containers/podman/docs/source/markdown/podman-events.1.md

 Monitor and print events that occur in Podman.
 Each event will include a timestamp, a type, a status, name (if applicable), and image (if applicable).
 The default logging mechanism is *journald*.
-This can be changed in libpod.conf by changing the `events_logger` value to `file`.
+This can be changed in containers.conf by changing the `events_logger` value to `file`.
 Only `file` and `journald` are accepted.
 A `none` logger is also available but this logging mechanism completely disables events; nothing will be reported by `podman events`.